 In my personal quest to discover the “ingredients” of a lasting marriage, I decided to invite couples in their first marriage who have been married thirty years of longer to tell their stories.
 It seemed like a simple plan: to document these stories and glean information from people who managed life’s stresses and transitions and to learn from the experience of an enduring relationship.
 What you will read in the following chapters is the outcome of this work. the contributors are couples who have shared their personal stories with me by writing them or by telling them to me.
 I feel honoured to be allowed inside the marriages of these couples and to be trusted to tell their stories.

 Each story is a wonderful biography of a marriage, highlighting significant events that placed stress on the relationship.
 The couples took this opportunity to look at their process of coping, resolving difficulties, and maintaining commitment.
-All of these couples related a richness of lived experience that I found rewarding and gratifying.
+All of these couples related a richness of lived experience that I found rewarding and gratifying and have qzz in your life.

 What Makes Love Last?